-On September 15, 2016, FERC issued an order removing balancing congestion and market to market (M2M) payments from the FTR funding equation and assigned them, on a load ratio basis, to load and exports.
-The MMU has petitioned the U.S. Court of Appeals for the District of Columbia Circuit to reverse the order and restore the longstanding approach to calculating congestion revenues.
-The has been consolidated with appeals filed by others and is now pending.
+On September 15, 2016, FERC issued an order removing balancing congestion and market to market (M2M) payments from the FTR funding equation and assigned them, on a load ratio basis, to load and exports.35 The MMU has petitioned the U.S. Court of Appeals for the District of Columbia Circuit to reverse the order and restore the longstanding approach to calculating congestion revenues.36 The case has been consolidated with appeals filed by others and is now pending.
+The Market Monitor and joint petitioners filed an initial brief on July 11, 2017, and a reply brief on October 25, 2017.37

-The new rule for calculating congestion revenues will go into effect on June 1, 2017, for the 2017 to 2018 planning period.
+The new rule for calculating congestion revenues went into effect on June 1, 2017, for the 2017/2018 planning period.

 In its compliance filing PJM redefined balancing congestion as balancing congestion plus market to market (M2M) payments between MISO and NYISO.
 Under the order, load and exports will pay balancing congestion and M2M payments proportionally.
-On average from the 2011 to 2012 planning period on, load comprises 94.7 percent of all demand.
-From the 2011 to 2012 planning period onward, total balancing congestion and M2M payments were \$1,516.0 million, so load would have been responsible for an additional \$\$1,010.3 million in charges to subsidize FTR holders.
+On average from the 2011/2012 planning period on, load comprises 94.8 percent of all demand.
+From the 2011/2012 planning period onward, total balancing congestion and M2M payments were \$1,537.8 million, so load would have been responsible for an additional \$1,034.2 million in charges to subsidize FTR Holders.

-In addition, FERC ordered that all excess congestion revenue, which includes day-ahead congestion in excess of FTR target allocations and excess FTR auction revenue, belongs to FTR holders.
-PJM initially proposed returning excess day-ahead and excess FTR auction revenue to ARR holders, but that proposal was rejected by FERC.
-Under this new rule, for the 11/12 through 16/17 planning period FTR holders would have receive an additional \$923.5 million over their target allocations.
+In addition, FERC ordered that all excess congestion revenue, which includes day-ahead congestion in excess of FTR target allocations and excess FTR auction revenue, belongs to FTR Holders.
+PJM initially proposed returning excess day-ahead congestion and excess FTR auction revenue to ARR holders, but that proposal was rejected by FERC.
+Under this new rule, from the 2011/2012 onward FTR Holders would have receive an additional \$944.4 million over their target allocations.

-The Market Monitor continues to propose that excess FTR auction revenue should be allocated to ARR holders and all congestion rents, including balancing congestion, should be allocated to FTRs.
+The MMU continues to propose that excess FTR auction revenue should be allocated to ARR holders and all congestion rents, including balancing congestion, should be allocated to FTRs.

-The reallocation of balancing congestion and M2M payments from FTR holders to load, and the allocation of excess auction revenues to FTR holders subsidizes FTR holders at the expense of ARR holders.
+The reallocation of balancing congestion and M2M payments from FTR Holders to load, and the allocation of excess auction revenues to FTR Holders subsidizes FTR Holders at the expense of ARR holders.
 It is inconsistent with the logic that FTRs are a day-ahead only product because excess auction revenues are not day-ahead revenues.

-Table 13-30 shows the share of total congestion that is offset by ARRs and FTRs for load for the 11/12 through 16/17 planning periods.
-Table 13-30 shows the congestion offset available to load under the current rules.
-Table 13-30 also shows what the congestion offset available to load would be under the new rules, the change in the congestion offset available to load and the overpayment to FTRs under the new rules.
+Table 13-34 shows the congestion offset available to load with and without allocating balancing congestion to load.
+Table 13-34 also shows the congestion offset available to load under the new balancing congestion allocation rules, the change in the congestion offset available to load and the overpayment to FTRs under the new rules.
 The new congestion offset is calculated as the ARR credits and the FTR credits excluding balancing congestion and M2M payments, divided by the total congestion and the load share of balancing and M2M payments.
 The proposed new revenue is the sum of the ARR credits, adjusted FTR credits and the load share of balancing congestion and M2M payments.
-The FTR over payment is the excess dayahead congestion revenue and excess auction revenue FTR holders received over their FTR target allocations.
+The FTR over payment is the excess day-ahead congestion revenue and excess auction revenue FTR Holders received over their FTR target allocations.